datvu1907/flutter_cubit_flavor/README.md

 # bloc_tutorial

 A new Flutter project using bloc.
+Create 3 flavors: development, staging and production with 3 different app icons.

 ## Getting Started